Mapping Past and Present

 Anna Rose: That was the vision for GB 1900.
 Humphrey explained how it complements the research and data that already exists.

 Humphrey Southall: A Vision of Britain Through Time is a very extensive historical gazetteer of Britain designed not primarily to just tell you where places are, but to tell you what they were like.
 So it contains a great deal of information about counties, about districts, about individual parishes and villages.
-GB 1900 will very usefully complement that by providing a more extensive gazetteer and the interface we've got developed, in particular, once you found a farm, a street or whatever in GB 1900, it will take you directly to information about the parish that that place was in.
+GB 1900 will very usefully complement that by providing a more extensive gazetteer and the interface we've got developed, in particular, once you found a farm, a street or whatever in GB 1900, it will take you directly to information about the parish that place was in.
 And we see that as being a very useful facility, both for people interested in local history, the places where they themselves live and in family history, the places their ancestors came from.

 Anna Rose: The thing that really makes GB 1900 different is the fact that it connects hard data to social references.